Jamalam360/pinguino/docs/user-utility.md

 # User Utility Module

-The user utliity module provides various useful commands for users and moderators (although more commands for moderators can be found in the moderator utility extension).
+The user utility module provides various useful commands for users and moderators (although more commands for moderators can be found in the moderator utility extension).

 ## Commands